DBA-MdAnasMiah/Database-Administration-SQL/HADR/Mirroring/Mirroring.md

 ```
 svc_mirror_account
 ```
-> Can be a single shared domain account or two separate accounts.
+> Can be a single shared domain account or separate service accounts.

 ---